-Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
+Each monitoring device (as required in a., b., and c. above) shall be observed by the permittee with a frequency of not less than once each day the unit is operated.
 The permittee shall keep a log of these observations.